ansible-collections/dellemc.enterprise_sonic/README.md

             status_code: 200
           register: api_op

+**Note**

-.. note:: Environment variable ANSIBLE_NETWORK_GROUP_MODULES should be set to 'sonic' for using the SONiC collection in playbooks to configure CLI using 'src' option in sonic_config module.
+Environment variable ANSIBLE_NETWORK_GROUP_MODULES should be set to 'sonic' for using the SONiC collection in playbooks to configure CLI using 'src' option in sonic_config module.